CPE Speaking Exam (C2 Proficiency) – Everything you need to know

 Inevitably, there may not be an appropriate opportunity to use these personalised sentences in your CPE speaking exam.
 However, the point is to make sure you can effortlessly retrieve the target collocation (concerted effort) and surrounding structures.

 With regular revision and silent reading of these sentences, you’ll find that they’re ‘swimming in the brain’.
-This, I believe, is the essence of fluency - having personalised sentences and chunks of language running around your mind when interacting with others.
+This, I believe, is the essence of fluency - having personalised sentences and chunks of language running around your mind when you are interacting with others.

 For visual memory purposes, you may use different colours, italics and bold in your table to make key collocations and chunks of language stand out.